 Substantial Writing Credit

-Students who plan to fulfil this writing requirement in connection with the seminar should meet with Professor Maguigan once during the Fall 2011 semester.
-Call her at (212) 998-6433 or email to arrange an appointment.
+Students who plan to fulfill this writing requirement in connection with the seminar should meet with Professor Maguigan once during the Fall 2011 semester.
+Call her at (212) 998-6433 or e-mail to arrange an appointment.

 Qualifications for Applicants

 This course is open to second-year and third-year JD students, to LLM students, and to MSW and PhD candidates at Silver School of Social Work.
 There are no prerequisites, but students will find it helpful to have academic training or practical experience in one or more of the following areas: criminal procedure, comparative or international law, evidence, domestic violence counseling, advocacy, litigation or policy, and interdisciplinary work.
 Law students who wish to work in the area of criminal defense should have taken criminal procedure and evidence.

 Interested students applying during the Spring 2011 cycle should submit an application, resume and grade transcript through CAMS.
 Students will be selected on the basis of their applications and interviews with faculty.
 Please schedule your interview through CAMS.
 Current CCJ students are available to answer questions: Rosalind Bell, Kimberly Donnelly, Brian Harris, Alice Huling, Marietta Jo, Dahsong Kim, Elena Lobo, Evelyn Malave, Karl Mulloney-Radke, Lauren Restrepo, Anha Vo and Heather Webb.